MileHacker Logo

 • Attend festivals like Medieval Days (late July).

-• Combine your visit with beach time in nearby Rimini.
+• Combine your visit with time at the beach in nearby Rimini.

 Winter Highlights November-March